tengri-tianhan/ditastudio/DEVELOPMENT.md

 - **Stack**: Electron 31 (Chromium + Node.js), Monaco Editor, `marked`,
   vanilla JavaScript — no framework, no bundler, no build step for the renderer.
-- **License**: MIT.
+- **License**: Apache 2.0.
 Modify, rebrand, redistribute, and use commercially as you wish.

 ---